jbahyrycz/ReactHotCold/README.md

 # Repository fork
 I forked this repository to experiment with Jenkins pipeline on it.

+*Some random change that should trigger my Jenkins pipeline*
 ```Markdown
 ## This is a guessing game build on React